MichelleRahman21/capstone-backend-michelle/README.md

 it puts all the behavior for a resource in one place in a transparent way.

 There are lots of files being required here!
-Let's talk briefly about what each is for.
+Let's talk briefly about what each does.

 After all the files are `require`ed, we call `express.Router()`.
-This method creates a new router object that we can attach a number of routes to, using the same syntax we used to attach routes to `app` in the previous examples.
+This method creates a new router object that we can attach a number of routes to using the same syntax we used to attach routes to `app` in the previous examples.
 So, instead of `app.get('/hello')`, we'd do `router.get('/hello')`.
 This makes it so we only have to register one route per resource in `server.js`.
 Let's flip back to that file so we can see how these `router` objects are used.

-Now, we'll look at the routes themselves.
+Now we'll look at the routes themselves.
 You may notice that each route takes a callback with the signature `(req, res)`.
-These are the same `req` and `res` that we've been working with all along!
+These are the same `req` and `res` that we used earlier.

 To get a little more specific, the `req` object is a [http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) object.
 The `res` object is [http.ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse) object.
 Notice that the above links point to the NodeJS docs.
-These objects are actually native to Node, not Express, Express uses them everywhere.
+These objects are actually native to Node, not Express.

 You'll notice that almost all the routes have a call to `res.json`.
 What's that?